Turkey pushes west in offensive against Islamic State in Syria

 The United States has voiced concerns about Turkish strikes on Kurdish-aligned groups that Washington has backed in its battle against Islamic State.
 Germany said it did not want to see a lasting Turkish presence in an already tangled conflict.

-Turkey has said it has no plans to stay in Syria and simply aims to protect its frontier from Islamic State and the Kurdish YPG militia, which it sees as an extension of the outlawed Kurdish PKK group fighting an insurgency on Turkish soil.
+Turkey has said it has no plans to stay in Syria and simply aims to protect its frontier from the militant group and the Kurdish YPG militia, which it sees as an extension of the outlawed Kurdish PKK group fighting an insurgency on Turkish soil.

 "Nobody can expect us to allow a terror corridor on our southern border," President Tayyip Erdogan told a news conference.